-Information (hotel, travel, etc) will be available soon on the website.
+Information (hotel, travel, etc.) will be available soon on the website.
 It will be possible to book the hotel through the Naples Forum website.

-The fees include participation in:
+The fees for physical participation include:

 - All Forum sessions

 - Forum material

-- Lunches, refreshment during breaks, dinners and social events, including gala dinner.
+- · Lunches, refreshment during breaks, dinners and social events, including gala dinner